-• Congestion Management Process: Staff will continue to implement the Congestion Management Process (CMP).
-The CMP is iterative and ongoing, and includes monitoring congestion on major roadways, identifying bottlenecks on the congestion management system, and proposing network improvements. .

-- Transportation Demand Management: Beyond multimodal improvements described elsewhere, studies will emphasize other transportation demand management and operational improvements to relieve corridor congestion, including geometric modifications and signal upgrades.
-Opportunities for corridor length or system-wide signalization plans will be pursued. - Performance Measures: Congestion and reliability performance targets will be adopted in March of 2025.
+- Congestion Management Process: Staff will continue to implement the Congestion Management Process (CMP).
+The CMP is iterative and ongoing, and includes monitoring congestion on major roadways, identifying bottlenecks on the congestion management system, and proposing network improvements. - Transportation Demand Management: Beyond multimodal improvements described elsewhere, studies will emphasize other transportation demand management and operational improvements to relieve corridor congestion, including geometric modifications and signal upgrades.
+Opportunities for corridor length or system-wide signalization plans will be pursued.